FussyFox/lambdalint-js/README.md

 # lambdalint-js
-Library to run Node based linters on AWS.
+Library to run Node based linters on AWS Lambda.